 You Must Provide Banking Information

-Additionally, many issuers require that applicants have a bank account.
+Additionally, many issuers require that customers have a bank account.
 Not all do, but most do.
 Credit card issuers see this as proof of someone’s financial stability.
 They know that you are financially responsible enough to have a checking account.
 If you don’t have an account for some reason, you might consider looking at a credit union.
 These are usually easier accounts to get.

 You Must Turn Over Your Credit History

 The issuer giving an unsecured credit card for bad credit knows that your credit isn’t great, but they want to know how bad it is.
 A single bankruptcy might sound bad, but many times, as long as the rest of your credit report is relatively clear, an issuer has no problem giving you a credit card.
-If you, however, have liens, judgements, or other financial issues in addition to a bankruptcy, it’s more likely that they would not approve your application.
+If you, however, have liens, judgements, or other financial issues in addition to a bankruptcy, it’s more likely that they would not approve your request.
 If you fall into this category, you might want to take time to try to build up your credit with a secured credit card.

 You Should Have a Clear History with the Credit Card Issuer